 On temporary employment, the quarterly indicator used is the change in the average number of outstanding contracts during the last five working days of the month.
 At the time of the flash estimate, DARES calculates a so-called "revised" estimate for the first two months of the quarter that takes into account the exhaustive monthly DSN declarations of temporary employment agencies.
 For the last month of the quarter, DARES calculates a provisional result by applying the "data balancing" method: only the statements of agencies that had missions during both the second and third months of the quarter are recorded.
 Then DARES estimates monthly series (both corrected and non-corrected for seasonal variations) taking into account the revised evolution for the first two months and the estimated provisional evolution for the last month of the quarter.
-For publication 70 days after the end of the quarter, the Dares estimates monthly series corrected and non-corrected for seasonal variations of the quarter.
+For publication 70 days after the end of the quarter, the Dares estimates monthly series corrected and non-corrected for seasonal variations where the evolution of temporary employment is final for the three months of the quarter.